rdpeng/rprogdatascience/manuscript/profiler.md

 The basic principles of optimizing your code are:

-* Design first, then optimize
+* Design first, then optimize.

-* Remember: Premature optimization is the root of all evil
+* Remember: Premature optimization is the root of all evil.

 * Measure (collect data), don’t guess.